-Pursuant to our Change in Control Severance Plan (the "Plan") we have agreed to provide certain benefits to some of our named executive officers in the event that the executive's employment with Columbia is involuntarily terminated without "cause" other than in connection with a change in control, or in the event that, in connection with a change in control, the executive's employment with Columbia is terminated by us other than for "cause" or by the executive for "good reason."
-Our CEO is not eligible to participate in the Plan.
-The Board believes that these types of arrangements are common for companies against which we compete for talented key personnel and are beneficial for management recruitment purposes.
-The Plan was initially scheduled to expire on January 31, 2023, but the Compensation Committee approved an extension of its term until January 31, 2028 as well as certain other amendments.
-The terms and conditions of the Plan, as amended (the "Amended Plan"), are substantially similar to those of the Plan.
+Pursuant to our Change in Control Severance Plan (the "Plan"), we have agreed to provide certain benefits to our named executive officers, other than our CEO who is not eligible to participate in the Plan, in the event that the executive's employment with Columbia is involuntarily terminated without "cause" other than in connection with a change in control, or in the event that, in connection with a change in control, the executive's employment with Columbia is terminated by us without "cause" or by the executive for "good reason."
+The Talent and Compensation Committee believes that these types of arrangements are common for companies against which we compete for talented key personnel and are beneficial for management recruitment purposes.
+The Plan was initially scheduled to expire on January 31, 2023, but the Talent and Compensation Committee approved an extension of its term until January 31, 2028 as well as certain other amendments.

 In our plans and agreements, including the Plan, "cause" generally includes personal dishonesty intended to result in substantial personal enrichment or benefit, conviction of a felony that is injurious to Columbia, willful acts that constitute gross misconduct that is injurious to Columbia, continued violations of employment duties that are willful, a material violation of our Code of Business Conduct and Ethics, and other substantial violations of the standards set forth in the Plan, such as violation of restrictive covenants agreed to under the Plan.
-"Good reason" generally includes a material reduction in authority, duties, or responsibilities, a decrease in annual base salary or a relocation of over 75 miles.
+"Good reason" generally includes a material reduction in authority, duties, or responsibilities, a material decrease in annual base salary or a relocation of over 75 miles.